dcronqvist/dcronqvist.se/src/_posts/inspecting-csharp-lambdas.md

 ---
-title: "InspecTree: Expression<T> with statement body support"
+title: "InspecTree: C# Expression<T> with statement body support"
 excerpt: "You might have heard of, or used, Expression<T> in C#.
 They're very useful, but suffer from the major limitation of not supporting lambdas with statement bodies.
-Well, it's time we change that, and I'm here to tell you how I did it."
+Well, it's time we change that, and I'm here to tell you how I did it.
+Here's my journey of creating InspecTree, a .NET library that uses source generators and interceptors to allow you to inspect entire C# lambdas."
 date: "2024-09-14"
 author:
   name: "dcronqvist"